The John Vane Academy

 The winners receive funds of up to £500 to cover registration, accommodation and/or travel to a scientific conference which would benefit their research and might otherwise be unaffordable.

 All eligible submissions will be judged by a mainly lay panel, which also includes one or two senior scientists.
-The highest scored entries are then invited to present a 5-minute oral “pitch” of their work and to answer questions from the panel.
+The highest-scored applicants are then invited to present in-person and to answer questions from the panel.

-This year, all applicants were asked to write their submissions on the same topic: Describe the activities of your research institute and how they benefit the wider community.
+Applicants will be asked to write their submission on the same topic again this year: Describe the activities of your research institute and how they benefit the wider community.

 Eligibility